KirilStrezikozin/BakeMaster-Blender-Addon/docs/workflow/interface/panel/map_settings_panel.rst

 * Affect by Source (apply Source to Target settings for this map pass)
 * Other settings that depend on the Blender version you are using

-Detailed information about each map output setting can be viewed here.
+Detailed information about each map output setting can be viewed `here <https://bakemaster-blender-addon.readthedocs.io/en/latest/workflow/map/map.html#map-output-related-properties>`__.

 .. note::
     If you want all maps to have identical Output Settings, set up Overwrite Maps Output Settings.